jburguete/genetic/0.4.0/README.md

 CONVENIENT FUNCTION USING DEFAULT ALGORITHMS
 ____________________________________________

-If the default algorithms are considered, the following convenient simplified function can be used:
+If using default algorithms is considered, the following convenient simplified function can be used:
 > int genetic_algorithm_default(
 >